| Author | Message |

 If I'm not confusing the

-movie, in red hunt october they had to destroy the "remote console" by
+movie, in red hunt october they had to destroy the

 hand to regain the controll over the fireing system